 Life-threatening emergencies, such as a heart attack or serious head injury, require a visit to the emergency department, also called the emergency room (ER).
 An illness or injury that does not appear to be life threatening but can’t wait until the next day should be treated at an urgent care center.

 Urgent care centers provide easy access to quality healthcare for the times when your primary care physician’s offices are closed.
-At Mount Sinai, our medical expertise and commitment to personalized attention ensure that patients with urgent health needs receive the very best care days, nights, weekends, and most holidays.
+At Community Health Care, our medical expertise and commitment to personalized attention ensure that patients with urgent health needs receive the very best care.

 What is Considered an Emergency?